wittmannaaron/flare_proxy/README.md

 # FLARE-Proxy for AnythingLLM (and other RAG systems)

-This project implements a FLARE (Forward-Looking Active REtrieval) proxy for AnythingLLM.
-The proxy enhances the standard RAG (Retrieval Augmented Generation) process by dynamically retrieving additional context when the LLM's confidence falls below a certain threshold.
+This project implements a FLARE (Forward-Looking Active REtrieval) proxy that can be used with any RAG (Retrieval Augmented Generation) system supporting LM Studio as a backend.
+The proxy enhances the standard RAG process by dynamically retrieving additional context when the LLM's confidence falls below a certain threshold.

 ## Project Overview

-The FLARE-Proxy acts as an intermediary between AnythingLLM and the configured LLM service.
-It implements the OpenAI API specification to seamlessly integrate with AnythingLLM while adding FLARE capabilities to improve response quality.
+The FLARE-Proxy acts as an intermediary between RAG systems and the configured LLM service.
+It implements the LM Studio API specification, making it compatible with any RAG system that can use LM Studio as its backend (such as AnythingLLM).
+This universal compatibility allows the proxy to add FLARE capabilities to any supported RAG system, improving response quality through dynamic context retrieval.

 ### Key Features

-- Compatible with AnythingLLM's API expectations
+- Compatible with RAG systems supporting LM Studio backend
 - Implements FLARE algorithm for dynamic context retrieval
 - Modular architecture supporting multiple retrieval sources
 - Streaming support for real-time responses